Hie Shrine in Tokyo

 Facts & Figures

-It consists of a complex roof system in which the Haiden (hall of worship) and Honden (inner sanctuary) are connected with eachother.
+It consists of a complex roof system in which the Haiden (hall of worship) and Honden (inner sanctuary) are connected.
 Enjoy the 90 impressive red torii gates leading up to the main shrine.
-The sight of the torii gates alone are worth a visit.
+The sight of the torii gates alone is worth a visit.
 Hie Shrine contains a sword (tachi), which is considered a National Treasure.
-You can find there also 14 important cultural assets, 13 swords and one naginata (bladed weapon with a long wooden shaft).
-Oyamakui-no-kami is the main deity (god) of the shrine.
-It is also a very popular place for families for a visit during the Shichigosan coming-of-age festival and it is the starting point of the famous Sanno Matsuri (festival) in June.
-People coming here to wish/pray for a save birth, getting a girlfriend or boyfriend, being a lucky winner and to get rid of something evil.
+You can find there also 14 important cultural assets, 13 swords, and one naginata (bladed weapon with a long wooden shaft).
+It is also a very popular place for families to visit during the Shichigosan coming-of-age festival and it is the starting point of the famous Sanno Matsuri (festival) in June.
+People come here to wish/pray for a safe birth, to get a girlfriend or boyfriend, to be a lucky winner, to have prosperous businesses, and to get rid of something evil.
+Every day at around noon employees of the surrounding office buildings use this place for their lunch break.
+My tip: On weekends you will have the chance to witness a traditional Japanese wedding with a woman wearing a beautiful kimono.

 • Admission Fee - free